lawsofisrael/lawsofisrael/README.md

 if it is too long for the os , put it in disk root, like c:\law

+what you need is both:

+converted_docx
+original_docx

+the files are from different source so might have minorly different structure. for conviniance they are seperated.

-this is public domain information.
+the laws are public domain information.

 Israeli copyright law: